EngineerWill/fbcp-ili9341/README.md

 ### About Input Latency

-A pleasing aspect of fbcp-ili9341 is that it introduces very little latency overhead: on a 119Hz refreshing ILI9341 display, [fbcp-ili9341 gets pixels as response from GPIO input to screen in well less than 16.66 msecs](https://www.youtube.com/watch?v=EOICdpjiqv8) time.
+A pleasing aspect of fbcp-ili9341 is that it introduces very little latency overhead: on a 119Hz refreshing ILI9341 display, fbcp-ili9341 gets pixels as response from GPIO input to screen in well less than 16.66 msecs time.
 I only have a 120fps recording camera, so can't easily measure delays shorter than that, but rough statistical estimate of slow motion video footage suggests this delay could be as low as 2-3 msecs, dominated by the ~8.4msecs panel refresh rate of the ILI9341.

 This does not mean that overall input to display latency in games would be so immediate.
 Briefly testing a NES emulated game in Retropie suggests a total latency of about 60-80 msecs.
 This latency is caused by the NES game emulator overhead and extra latency added by Linux, DispmanX and GPU rendering, and [GPU framebuffer snapshotting](https://github.com/raspberrypi/userland/issues/440).
 (If you ran fbcp-ili9341 as a static library bypassing DispmanX and the GPU stack, directly linking your GPIO input and application logic into fbcp-ili9341, you would be able to get down to this few msecs of overall latency, like shown in the above GPIO input video)

-Interestingly, fbcp-ili9341 is about [~33msecs faster than a cheap 3.5" KeDei HDMI display](https://www.youtube.com/watch?v=1yvmvv0KtNs).
-I do not know if this is a result of the KeDei HDMI display specifically introducing extra latency, or if all HDMI displays connected to the Pi would have similar latency overhead.
-An interesting question is also how SPI would compare with DPI connected displays on the Pi.

 ### About Tearing

 Unfortunately a limitation of SPI connected displays is that the VSYNC line signal is not available on the display controllers when they are running in SPI mode, so it is not possible to do vsync locked updates even if the SPI bus bandwidth on the display was fast enough.
 For example, the 4 ILI9341 displays I have can all be run faster than 75MHz so SPI bus bandwidth-wise all of them would be able to update a full frame in less than a vsync interval, but it is not possible to synchronize the updates to vsync since the display controllers do not report it.
 (If you do know of a display that does actually expose a vsync clock signal even in SPI mode, you can try implementing support to locking on to it)

 You can however choose between two distinct types of tearing artifacts: *straight line tearing* and *diagonal tearing*.
 Whichever looks better is a bit subjective, which is why both options exist.
 I prefer the straight line tearing artifact, it seems to be less intrusive than the diagonal tearing one.
 To toggle this, edit the option `#define DISPLAY_FLIP_ORIENTATION_IN_SOFTWARE` in `config.h`.
 When this option is enabled, fbcp-ili9341 produces straight line tearing, and consumes a tiny few % more CPU power.
 By default Pi 3B builds with straight line tearing, and Pi Zero with the faster diagonal tearing.
-Check out the video [Latency and tearing test #2: GPIO input to display latency in fbcp-ili9341 and tearing modes](https://www.youtube.com/watch?v=EOICdpjiqv8) to see in slow motion videos how these two tearing modes look like.

 Another option that is known to affect how the tearing artifact looks like is the internal panel refresh rate.
 For ILI9341 displays this refresh rate can be adjusted in `ili9341.h`, and this can be set to range between `ILI9341_FRAMERATE_61_HZ` and `ILI9341_FRAMERATE_119_HZ` (default).
 Slower refresh rates produce less tearing, but have higher input-to-display latency, whereas higher refresh rates will result in the opposite.
 Again visually the resulting effect is a bit subjective.

-To get tearing free updates, you should use a DPI display, or a good quality HDMI display.
-Beware that [cheap small 3.5" HDMI displays such as KeDei do also tear](https://www.youtube.com/watch?v=1yvmvv0KtNs) - that is, even if they are controlled via HDMI, they don't actually seem to implement VSYNC timed internal operation.

 ### About Smoothness

 Having no vsync is not all bad though, since with the lack of vsync, SPI displays have the opportunity to obtain smoother animation on content that is not updating at 60Hz.
-It is possible that content on the SPI display will stutter even less than what DPI or HDMI displays on the Pi can currently provide (although I have not been able to test this in detail, except for the KeDei case above).
+It is possible that content on the SPI display will stutter even less than what DPI or HDMI displays on the Pi can currently provide (although I have not been able to test this in detail).

 The main option that affects smoothness of display updates is the `#define USE_GPU_VSYNC` line in `config.h`.
 If this is enabled, then the internal Pi GPU HDMI vsync clock is used to drive frames onto the display.
 The Pi GPU clock runs at a fixed rate that is independent of the content.
 This rate can be discovered by running `tvservice -s` on the Pi console, and is usually 59Hz or 60Hz.
 If your application renders at this rate, animation will look smooth, but if not, there will be stuttering.
 For example playing a PAL NES game that updates at 50Hz with HDMI clock set at 60Hz will cause bad microstuttering in video output if `#define USE_GPU_VSYNC` is enabled.

 If `USE_GPU_VSYNC` is disabled, then a busy spinning GPU frame snapshotting thread is used to drive the updates.
 This will produce smoother animation in content that does not maintain a fixed 60Hz rate.
 Especially in OpenTyrian, a game that renders at a fixed 36fps and has slowly scrolling scenery, the stuttering caused by `USE_GPU_VSYNC` is particularly visible.
-Running on Pi 3B without `USE_GPU_VSYNC` enabled produces visually smoother looking scrolling on an Adafruit 2.8" ILI9341 PiTFT set to update at 119Hz, compared to enabling `USE_GPU_VSYNC` on the same setup.
+Running on Pi 3B without `USE_GPU_VSYNC` enabled produces visually smoother looking scrolling on an ILI9341 PiTFT set to update at 119Hz, compared to enabling `USE_GPU_VSYNC` on the same setup.
 Without `USE_GPU_VSYNC`, the dedicated frame polling loop thread "finds" the 36Hz update rate of the game, and then pushes pixels to the display at this exact rate.
 This works nicely since SPI displays disregard vsync - the result is that frames are pushed out to the SPI display immediately as they become available, instead of pulling them at a fixed 60Hz rate like HDMI does.

 A drawback is that this kind of polling consumes more CPU time than the vsync option.
 The extra overhead is around +34% of CPU usage compared to the vsync method.
 It also requires using a background thread, and because of this, it is not feasible to be used on a single core Pi Zero.
 [If this polling was unnecessary](https://github.com/raspberrypi/userland/issues/440), this mode would also work on a Pi Zero, and without the added +34% CPU overhead on Pi 3B.
 See the Known Issues section below for more details.

 ![PiTFT display](/framerate_smoothness.jpg "Smoothness statistics")

 There are two other main options that affect frame delivery timings, `#define SELF_SYNCHRONIZE_TO_GPU_VSYNC_PRODUCED_NEW_FRAMES` and `#define SAVE_BATTERY_BY_PREDICTING_FRAME_ARRIVAL_TIMES`.
-Check out the video [fbcp-ili9341 frame delivery smoothness test on Pi 3B and Adafruit ILI9341 at 119Hz](https://youtu.be/IqzKT33Rwjc) for a detailed side by side comparison of these different modes.
 The conclusions drawn from the four tested scenarios in the video are:

 **1. vc_dispmanx_vsync_callback() (top left)**, set `#define USE_GPU_VSYNC` and unset `#define SELF_SYNCHRONIZE_TO_GPU_VSYNC_PRODUCED_NEW_FRAMES`: